Call Us

 Skirting and Compliance

-Lattice, wire mesh, and improvised materials do not meet HUD compliance standards.
-If your home currently has non-compliant skirting, it will need to be replaced before an engineer's report can certify the foundation.
+Lattice, wire mesh, and improvised materials don't meet HUD compliance standards.
+If your home currently has non-compliant skirting, it needs replacing before an engineer's report can certify the foundation.

-Skirting compliance is one of the most common deficiencies we see flagged in engineer reports.
-It's also one of the most straightforward to resolve.
-We replace non-compliant skirting with material that meets the standard, install it properly with the required backing and ventilation, and ensure it passes re-inspection.
+Skirting compliance is a common deficiency on engineer reports, and one of the more straightforward to resolve.
+The fix is replacing non-compliant material with something that meets the standard, installing it with the required backing and ventilation, and confirming it passes re-inspection.

 When Skirting Needs Replacing